wagtail-nest/wagtail-personalisation/docs/usage_guide.rst

 1. Enter a name for your segment.

-2. (Optional) Select wether to match any or all defined rules.
+2. (Optional) Select whether to match any or all defined rules.

     ``match any`` will result in a segment that is applied as soon as one of your rules matches the visitor.
     When ``match all`` is selected, all rules must match before the segment is applied.